-A technical review process may occur at the Energy Modeling and As-Built Milestones of each Performance Path project to verify that the project is meeting the performance target, in addition to meeting all requirements of the ENERGY STAR MFHR Performance Path Prerequisites.
+The technical review process occurs at the Energy Modeling and As-Built Milestones of each Performance Path project.
+The intent is to provide a thorough technical review of the submittal documents and verify that the project is meeting the performance target, in addition to meeting all requirements of the ENERGY STAR MFHR Performance Path Prerequisites.
 Failure to meet the performance target and all requirements of the ENERGY STAR MFHR Performance Path Prerequisites will result in termination of the project.